 2020.
-Previous to these, the Bank was awarded Best Issuer approximately 10% of total loan portfolio as of end-December for Sustainable Finance - Financial Institution, and Best 2020, higher than the 8% share of loans to coal-powered plants.
-Sustainability Bond by The Asset Asian Awards for its Php8-We aim to maintain and increase positive investment ratio of our billion ASEAN Sustainability Bond, the first ASEAN Sustainability sustainable portfolio to coal.
-We subscribe to an exclusion list Bond issued in the Philippines and upsized from the target under our Sustainable Finance Framework, allowing us to focus offering of Php5 billion. on sectors that have environmental and social benefits.
+Previous to these, the Bank was awarded Best Issuer for Sustainable Finance - Financial Institution, and Best Sustainability Bond by The Asset Asian Awards for its Php8-billion ASEAN Sustainability Bond, the first ASEAN Sustainability Bond issued in the Philippines and upsized from the target offering of Php5 billion.